Growth Engine:

 It depends on how people find you today.
 Google Search captures demand that already exists — people typing in what they need.
 Meta and TikTok create demand — showing your work to people who weren't looking yet.
 Most local businesses should start with whichever matches their offer: urgent/transactional goes to Google, visual/consideration goes to Meta.

 The only number that matters is ratio: cost to acquire vs lifetime value of the customer.
-A £50 customer acquisition cost is fine if the customer is worth £500 to you over two years, and a disaster if they're worth £60.
+A £50 cost per acquired customer is fine if the customer is worth £500 to you over two years, and a disaster if they're worth £60.
 Do that maths before you run anything.

 Usually one of three things: the creative is generic and looks like an agency wrote it, the leads arrive but nobody replies fast enough, or nobody is tracking which ad actually produced the booked jobs.
-Acquisition in isolation from lead response and reporting is a leaky bucket — it's why we treat the three as one system.
+Acquisition before the website and follow-up system are fixed is a leaky bucket.

 Book a 15-minute call